History of journalism in Colombia: Journalism in Colombia during the 19th century

+During this period, the Gazeta de Colombia (later titled Gaceta de Colombia) emerged as a prominent publication, whose first issue was published on September 6, 1821, in Villa del Rosario de Cúcuta.
+It consolidated itself as the official broadcasting organ of the government of the Republic of Colombia, functioning initially as a platform to legitimize the executive power led by Santander to promote fiscal and educational reforms.
+Under the successive direction of figures such as Miguel Santa María, Vicente Azuero, and Casimiro Calvo, the publication structured its format into an official section for decrees and an unofficial one for opinion and international news.
+With the independence crises and the assumption of dictatorial powers by Bolívar starting in 1827, the newspaper underwent a forced editorial shift, becoming the main organ of legitimization for the new regime until its final closure on December 29, 1831, coinciding with the end of Gran Colombia.

 Once Venezuela and Ecuador separated from Colombia in the 1830s, civil and regional wars returned with force.
 The decade between 1830 and 1840 was characterized by an incipient development of the press in the country, particularly affected by the War of the Supremes in 1839 and 1840, a situation that destroyed much of the journalistic projects.
 With the civil wars appeared the press dedicated to defending the interests of the different factions in conflict, such as El Granadino of 1831 and El Cachaco of Bogotá of 1833.
 The balcony at the newspaper's house was a tribune on demonstration days; when in Bogotá the crowd grew restless, people went to newspapers such as El Tiempo, El Diario Nacional or El Espectador.
 Prominent figures such as Rafael Núñez reached the presidency from newspapers such as El Porvenir of Cartagena.

 The relationship between journalism, civilization and politics formed a conflictive triad that profoundly marked the country's development.
 The Liberal and Conservative parties, newly created in the mid-century, agreed that the most important goal was the promotion and defense of European civilization as a model.
 Leaders proclaimed that the Independence of 1810 did not mark the beginning of a new civilization, but that the European model should be adopted, while indigenous practices were considered vices to be eradicated.
 This Europeanizing vision permeated journalistic discourse throughout the century and configured the forms of representation of "others" in Colombian media.
 Parties, movements, caudillos and local, regional and national bosses found in the press the perfect instrument to disseminate their ideological platforms.